ay-ay-vasilev/SDL2Game/README.md

 - Refactor ECS.h (uninline some methods, inline explicitly the rest)
 - Refactor the debug draw methods
 - Refactor FactionSystem (make it a manager instead ? avoid duplication but worsen encapsulation)
+- Refactor AssetManager (remove useless references and remove string_view from maps)
+- Deal with strings and string_views

 Future plans:
-- Divide pants into boots and pants ?
 - Add a second container for Sprites that should not be outlined? (sword swings)
 - Customization for characters
 - Looting